abarker/typped/doc/sphinx_docs/basic_usage.rst

 called null denotations and left denotations, respectively, in traditional Pratt Parser terminology.)

-See the section ":ref:`Introduction to Pratt parsing and its terminology`" for background information.
+See the section ":ref:`pratt_parsing_intro:Introduction to Pratt parsing and its terminology`" for background information.
 A construct here can be thought of as simply a container class that holds a token label and a corresponding head or tail handler function which is triggered by that kind of token (though actually constructs are more general than that).
-See the section ":ref:`Constructs and preconditioned dispatching`" for more information on constructs.
+See the section ":ref:`dispatching:Constructs and preconditioned dispatching`" for more information on constructs.

 The definitions of the initial parser instance and the tokens are exactly the same in this example as in the previous example, so that portion of the code